 The total tax evaded was $159,696.82 none of which has been paid by Peters.

 Commissioner of Inland Revenue v Jillian Rosemarie Scott 5 April

-Chartered accountant Jillian Rosemarie Scott was sentenced to 6 months Community detention, 300 hours community work when she appeared in the Hamilton District Court on April 5.
-She was ordered to pay $53,000 in reparation which was on top of the $45,000 paid earlier.
+Former chartered accountant Jillian Rosemarie Scott was sentenced to 6 months Community detention, 300 hours community work when she appeared in the Hamilton District Court on April 5.
+She was ordered to pay $53,000 in reparation which was on top of the $45,000 paid prior to sentencing.

 Over a 6-year period, Scott and two of her brothers set up a complex scheme to evade taxes and obtain fraudulent refunds from Inland Revenue.
 They set up limited companies, charitable trusts and societies, which were then used to buy houses and claim GST refunds.

 They also used the entities to make it look like they were making charitable donations and claimed charitable donation rebates.
 Altogether Jillian Scott claimed $101,366.00 and received $88,879.57 in various refunds.
 The charges against brothers Lindsay and Roger Scott have still to be heard.